SundareswaranDeveloper/ProjectCropMart/README.md

-Project Crop Mart
+# Project Crop Mart

-Introduction :
+# Introduction :

-Project Crop Mart is the idea of developing the E-commerce system for Farmers to sell their products and Customers to purchase their required products.
+Project Crop Mart was the idea of developing an e-commerce system for farmers to sell their products and customers to purchase their required products.

 Using Java, Jsp, Servlet for backend services, HTML, CSS and JavaScript for frontend UI.

-Designing and implementing a secure MYSQL database, ensuring seamless integration with backend services for Data transfer operations.
+Designed and implemented a secure MySQL database, ensuring seamless integration with backend services for data transfer operations.

 Utilized Eclipse as a development environment.

-Project Link :
+# Project Link :

-Developing a Project Crop Mart, shared in my Github account SundareswaranDeveloper and the link shown below.
+Developed a Project Crop Mart, shared in my Github account SundareswaranDeveloper and the link shown below.

 Github : https://github.com/SundareswaranDeveloper/ProjectCropMart

-General File Information :
+# General File Information :

 .java : These files are represented for backend services like Servlet, JBDC connection, etc.